LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ## Combined Queries

-There will be times when a user asks a question that must be answered by multiple queries.
+There will be times when a user asks a multifaceted question that requires multiple queries to answer.

 For example, a user may want to find political articles about Michelle Obama published before the year 2016.